Brown-County-FIRST-Robotics/1716-blog/_posts/2023-07-10-Running Kotlin on the robot.md

 {% endhighlight %}

-I was also able to write some code to move the robot with an XBox controller in Kotlin but I currently don't have a copy of the code at the moment so I will update this post with the code example when I get the chance.

 Overall, I had a very good experience with Kotlin, I like the syntax, it works seamlessly with Java libraries and fixes many of Java's shortcomings.
 While our team probably is not using Kotlin for this year, I do hope to see Kotlin's future